adityasoni99/YoutubeSummarizerKidsExtension/README.md

 #### "API Key not configured"
 - Ensure you've entered a valid Gemini API key in extension options
 - Test the API key using the "Test API Key" button
+- Make sure you're using Gemini 2.0 Flash for best results

 #### "Could not extract transcript"
 - Video may not have captions/subtitles available
 - Try a different video with auto-generated captions
+- Some videos may have restricted access to transcripts

 #### "Extension not working on YouTube"
-- Refresh the YouTube page
+- Refresh the YouTube page after installation
 - Check if extension is enabled in chrome://extensions/
-- Look for the summary button near video controls
+- Look for the "🎬 Kid-Friendly Summary" button near video title
+- Try navigating to a different video if button doesn't appear

+#### "Download not working"
+- Ensure pop-ups are allowed for YouTube domain
+- Check browser's download settings
+- Try downloading after summary generation completes
+- Some browsers may block automatic downloads

+#### "Formatting issues in downloaded files"
+- Make sure to use a modern browser (Chrome 90+, Firefox 88+)
+- Check that HTML files open in a browser, not text editor
+- Verify the download completed fully (check file size)

+#### "Quick vs Detailed summaries not working"
+- Allow Phase 1 to complete before requesting detailed analysis
+- Each phase may take 5-30 seconds depending on video length
+- Check console for any API rate limiting messages

 ### Troubleshooting

 1. **Check Extension Status**: Ensure extension is enabled and loaded
 2. **Verify API Key**: Test API connectivity in options page
-3. **Console Logs**: Check browser console for error messages
+3. **Console Logs**: Check browser console (F12) for error messages
+4. **Clear Storage**: Reset extension data in chrome://extensions/
-4. **Reinstall**: Try removing and reinstalling the extension
+5. **Reinstall**: Try removing and reinstalling the extension
+6. **Test Video**: Try with a known working video (educational content)
+7. **Check Permissions**: Verify extension has YouTube access permissions

+### Performance Tips

+- **API Usage**:
+  - **Quick Summary**: 1 API call per video
+  - **Detailed Summary**: N+1 additional API calls (where N = number of topics identified, typically 3-6)
+  - **Total per video**: 1 + (N+1) = 2-7 API calls depending on topic count
+- **Cache**: Summaries are cached per video to avoid re-processing
+- **Navigation**: Extension detects YouTube SPA navigation automatically
+- **Background Processing**: Summaries generate while you continue browsing

 ---